 At its western end, Edinburgh Castle dominates the skyline and is Scotland’s most visited attraction.
 Nearby is The Camera Obscura, established in 1853.
 On a clear day, the city panorama captured by this pinhole camera is impressive.
 Its World of Illusions, displayed over five storeys, are fascinating in any weather.

-Continuing down Lawnmarket to High Street you pass Gladstone’s Land, a living 17th century townhouse and St Giles Cathedral the 11th century High Kirk of Edinburgh, widely re-modelled in 1500, that dominates this part of the Royal Mile.
+Continuing down Lawnmarket to High Street we pass Gladstone’s Land, a living 17th century townhouse and St Giles Cathedral the 11th century High Kirk of Edinburgh, widely re-modelled in 1500, that dominates this part of the Royal Mile.
 Continue along the High Street past John Knox House – Edinburgh’s only surviving truly medieval house, dating from 1470.

-The Royal Mile
+Our private tours that visit The Royal Mile